 When possible, use a taxi service that accepts credit card payment and include the tip in the charge.

 - When to Use

 Limousine and shuttle services should be used when they are less expensive than alternative means of transportation (e.g., train, taxi, or personal auto) or when there are convenience or safety issues that justify the additional cost.
 When traveling with others, it is often more economical to coordinate travel times and share a limousine or shuttle service.

 - Reservations & Preferred Service Providers

 Use one of our preferred vendors when reserving limousine or shuttle service for travel in the Philadelphia to New York corridor.
 Reference the Princeton University contract number to ensure you get the right pricing and do not pay tax.
-A list of preferred vendors and their contact information can be found on the Business Travel Services Portal.
+A list of preferred vendors and their contact information can be found on the Princeton Travel & Expense website.

 Tips are included in the price we have negotiated with our preferred vendors for travel in the Philadelphia to New York corridor.
 Additional tipping is not an allowable expense.
 When using a non-preferred limousine or shuttle service for travel outside the Philadelphia to New York corridor, a tip of approximately 15% is an allowable expense.

 When using a preferred vendor, a departmental credit card may be used for payment, or an invoice can be sent to the departmental contact.
 Personal credit cards should not be used to pay our preferred vendors.